damien-pous/approx-models/TOTHINK.md

 - uncertified but efficient F.cos and F.pi ?
 - continuity (from Coquelicot) vs continuity_pt (from Reals.Ranalysis1)

+## TOTHINK

+- should we systematically truncate model multiplications, and how? cf. branch truncate-mult may help a lot to validate solutions of polynomial equations: there we use [taylor.eval'] on model ops, so that models may grow significantly
+- estimate radius for validating solutions of polynomial equations using floating points rather than intervals? avoid exponential blow-up when radius is not found?

 ## usages of certain functions